 How Does Video Work to Make Learning Better?

-Learners and instructors alike prefer video when compared to reading and writing methods as video verbally explains and visually illustrates at the same time.
+Learners and instructors alike prefer video compared to reading and writing methods, as video verbally explains and visually illustrates at the same time.
 Used both inside and outside the classroom, video is ideal for the process of transferring ideas to be understood.
 Being more engaged when the learning occurs leads to more effective memory recall, and concept is retained more easily than with many other mediums.

 Video is a prime example of ‘multi-modal’ learning, or, multiple communication methods at the same time (Lazear, 2008).
-With the powerful combination of simultaneous visual and auditory learning and due to ‘picture superiority effect’ visual memories are given far more importance than verbal, or word memories (Nelson, D.L., 1976).
+With the powerful combination of simultaneous visual and auditory learning and due to ‘picture superiority effect’, visual memories are given far more importance than verbal, or word memories (Nelson, D.L., 1976).

 The Benefits of Video with Learning and Recall: